habi4ek/docker-php-site/README.md

 # docker-php-site
-Initialize php site using docker
+Initialize php site using docker technology

+run the command to start the project "**docker-compose up -d**"